 1 Ferenc Gyurcsany And The Oszod Speech

-Ferenc Gyurcsany’s mother probably told him that honesty was the best policy.
-Which it is.
-Most of the time.
-However, when the Hungarian prime minister stood up to address his party in closed session in 2006, he might have done well to consider that other well-known proverb about discretion and valor.
+Ferenc Gyurcsany’s mother likely taught him that honesty is the best policy—most of the time.
+Yet, when the Hungarian prime minister addressed his party in a closed session in 2006, he perhaps forgot the adage about discretion and valor.

 ]]>